apparebit/shantay/README.md

 transparency database](https://transparency.dsa.ec.europa.eu/).
 That database contains granular records about online platforms' content moderation actions.

+I've written [a blog post about my initial impressions](https://apparebit.com/blog/2025/sashay-shantay) of the DSA transparency database.
+Let's just say that, Brussels, we've got, uhm, problems (plural)!

-## 1. The Cost of Shrinking Big Data
+## 1. Big Data on Consumer Hardware

-To support the broadest possible user base in exploring this dataset, which already comprises 1.5 TB of compressed CSV files, *shantay* punts on traditional techniques for scaling data processing.
-Instead, it is designed for minimizing resource requirements.
+To support the broadest possible user base in exploring this dataset, which already comprises 1.5 TB of compressed CSV files, *shantay* punts on traditional techniques for scaling data processing across ever more powerful machines and compute clusters.
+Instead, it is designed for the opposite, minimizing resource requirements.
 The tool makes do with what you can comfortably spare.
 In other words, a regular laptop/desktop with a 2 TB Samsung T7 drive for long-term storage will do (for now).
 While *shantay* is not concerned with traditional notions of big data scalability, single node performance and developer experience do matter.
 For that reason, *shantay* uses [Pola.rs](https://pola.rs)